How to harden Windows XP, Windows Vista and Windows 7?

 In addition, compromises usually have far-reaching consequences: Computers and networks have to be “cleaned” or unlocked at great expense, data restored and customers reassured.
 An attack can have far-reaching consequences and, under certain circumstances, threaten the continued existence of a company.

-The solution: System hardening for Windows XP and Co.
+The solution: System Hardening for Windows XP and Co.

 It would be best if all computers running Windows XP, Windows Vista and Windows 7 had been replaced years ago.
 But this is often not possible, especially in corporate use.
 For example, because there are too many computers and the immediate switch to new hardware and software would break IT budgets.